 To set up Kubeflow Pipelines on Google Kubernetes Engine (GKE), choose one of the following options:

 - Deploy Kubeflow using the command line.
-Choose this option if you want to customize your Kubeflow deployment.
+Choose this option if you want to deploy Kubeflow.

 - Deploy Kubeflow Pipelines standalone to a cluster.
 Choose this option if you want to deploy only Kubeflow Pipelines to a GKE cluster.